-The trust must state that it will allow disbursements for reasonable and necessary administrative expenses as approved by AHCCCS, or by the Probate Court with advance notice to AHCCCS.
-The trust must state that on a monthly basis, the trustee is to pay any share of cost amount from the trust income.
+Restrictions on trust expenses The trust must state that it will allow disbursements for reasonable and necessary administrative expenses as approved by AHCCCS, or by the Probate Court with advance notice to AHCCCS.
+Share of cost The trust must state that on a monthly basis, the trustee is to pay any share of cost amount from the trust income.
 NOTE This only applies when the trust receives income that is counted in the share of cost calculation.
-To retain Arizona's beneficiary rights, the trust cannot require all references to Arizona, ALTCS or AHCCCS to be replaced by parallel references to a Medicaid agency in another state.
-The trust must require that all income assigned to the trust by the grantor be directly deposited, when legally allowed, into an account titled to the trust.
-Any financial account created with trust assets must be titled to show that the account is held by the trust.
+References to moves out of state To retain Arizona's beneficiary rights, the trust cannot require all references to Arizona, ALTCS or AHCCCS to be replaced by parallel references to a Medicaid agency in another state.
+Direct deposit The trust must require that all income assigned to the trust by the grantor be directly deposited, when legally allowed, into an account titled to the trust.
+Financial account with trust assets Any financial account created with trust assets must be titled to show that the account is held by the trust.
 Example: Bob Smith Income Only Trust- Mary Smith Trustee.
 Billy Jones Supplemental Needs Trust.
-The trust must contain reference to: Title 42 of the United States Code; 42 USC §1396p(d); or Section 1917(d)(4) of the Social Security Act.
+Reference to federal law The trust must contain reference to: Title 42 of the United States Code; 42 USC §1396p(d); or Section 1917(d)(4) of the Social Security Act.